shivam29feb/karyapravah/README.md

 # Workflow System for AI Assistants

 This folder contains a comprehensive workflow system that enables AI assistants like Augment to access databases, use MCP servers, and perform various tasks.
-Originally developed for the Sarasvishva project, this workflow system is designed to be portable and can be used in any project.
+Originally developed for the Karyapravah project, this workflow system is designed to be portable and can be used in any project.

 ## Folder Structure